bisq-network/bisq/doc/build.md

 ﻿Building From Source
 ====================

-This guide will walk you through the process of building Bitsquare from source.
+This guide will walk you through the process of building bisq from source.

 > _**NOTE:** For most users, building from source is not necessary.
 See the [releases page](https://github.com/bitsquare/bitsquare/releases), where you'll find installers for Windows, Linux and Mac OS X._

-There is an install script (2 parts) for setup (JDK, git, maven, Bitcoinj, Bitsquare) on Linux in that directory (install_on_unix.sh, install_on_unix_fin.sh).
+There is an install script (2 parts) for setup (JDK, git, maven, Bitcoinj, bisq) on Linux in that directory (install_on_unix.sh, install_on_unix_fin.sh).

 System requirements
 -------------

-The prerequisite for building Bitsquare is installing the Java Development Kit (JDK), version 8u121 or better (as well as maven and git).
+The prerequisite for building bisq is installing the Java Development Kit (JDK), version 8u121 or better (as well as maven and git).
 In Debian/Ubuntu systems with OpenJDK you'll need OpenJFX as well, i.e. you'll need the `openjfx` package besides the `openjdk-8-jdk` package.

     $ sudo apt-get install openjdk-8-jdk maven libopenjfx-java